axllent/silverstripe-bootstrap-forms/README.md

 `FormField` unfortunately only has a `$this->extend('onBeforeRender', $this);` in `Field` that allows manupulation of the field itself, and not the parent field_holder.
 This allows only a very limited amount of flexibility, and prevents an extension from changing the field_holder.
-Due to this, the extension requires at least one additional CSS "fix" for `CheckboxField`.

 Form submit buttons get a `btn btn-primary` class added, and any other buttons get a `btn btn-default` class added.

 Forms will still need some additional CSS styling (to set spacing) as the form's field_holders cannot be modified to the limitations mentioned above.

 ## Features

 It adds the `form-control` CSS class to all front-end:
 - TextField (and extended classes)
 - TextAreaField